- About LWW

 “WF” grades are figured the same as an “F” grade when computing grade point averages.

-Semester grades are determined by averaging the percentages of the two nine-week grading periods, and the semester exam grade.
-The percentages for each component of the semester grade are:
+Final grades are determined by one semester grading period, and the final exam grade.
+The percentages for each component of the final grade are;

 GRADE POINT AVERAGE INDEXING

-Lincoln-Way has established a system on indexing grades that affects the Grade Point Average (GPA) of students taking indexed courses.
-Generally, indexed courses are “Honors” and “Advanced Placement” courses.
-To initially enroll in one or more indexed courses the freshman year, incoming students must meet each of the following entrance criteria: (1) placement in approximately the top 8% of the incoming freshman class as measured by the appropriate portions of the PSAT 8/9, or other appropriate standardized tests recognized by Lincoln-Way; (2) teacher recommendation; and (3) parental consent.
+Lincoln-Way has established a system for indexing grades that affects the Grade Point Average (GPA) of students taking indexed courses.
+Generally, indexed courses are “Honors” and “Advanced Placement” (AP) courses.
+To initially enroll in one or more indexed courses the freshman year, incoming students must meet one or more of the following entrance criteria: (1) placement in approximately the top 20% of the incoming freshman class as measured by the appropriate portions of the PSAT 8/9 Test, or other appropriate standardized tests recognized by Lincoln-Way; (2) teacher recommendation; and (3) parental consent.
 Incoming students who do not otherwise qualify for an indexed course may initially enter with a parent/student waiver.
 An invitation to enroll in an indexed course may include qualifying requirements such as a written essay, portfolio, prognosis tests, and evidence of a high degree of self-motivation.

 • ART: AP Studio Art – Drawing, AP Studio Art – 2D Design, AP Art History

 • BUSINESS: Honors Accounting, AP Computer Science Principles

 • ENGLISH: English I Honors, English II Honors, AP English Language, AP English Literature

 • WORLD LANGUAGES: French 3 Honors, French 4 AP, German 3 Honors, German 4 AP, Spanish 3 Honors, Spanish 4 AP, Spanish 5 AP, Mandarin Chinese 3 Honors, AP Chinese Language & Culture